 Family meals or a meal with another is something to consider for your New Year’s Resolution.
 To give it a better chance to becoming a habit, develop your idea into a S.M.A.R.T. goal.

 I love to talk about family mealtime – it reminds me of happy memories of my childhood and all the conversations we shared around meals!
 I didn’t realize then how important our time together was, nor how much money we saved by eating at home.
 It’s true, though, families can save money by eating at home.
-Check out quick meals for busy families which compares the cost of a restaurant meal with one you prepare at home.
 When you eat out or use processed foods, you buy labor as well as the food.

 So, how do you save money by eating together at home?
 Spend Smart Eat Smart website has lots of great ideas for saving money as you prepare meals.
 Prepare double or triple batches of favorite recipes to have on hand when you are in a hurry.
 Save money when you buy ingredients in quantity to make several batches.
 Make a list of foods that cook quickly and save time, such as scrambled eggs, fruit and toast; stir fry meat and veggies.